Captain Ultra: Fictional character biography

 Soon after, he moves to Chicago.
 He has since had a minor career as a solo superhero, often teaming up with heroes like Thor to battle minor villains.

-He eventually overcomes his pathological fear of fire thanks to years of extensive therapy under the super-powered psychiatrist Doc Samson.
-Gogol began a new career as a stand-up comedian and battled Ekl'r: Demon Without Humor.
+Ultra later overcomes his pyrophobia after undergoing therapy with Doc Samson and becomes a comedian.
 His comedy career takes him across the country.
-Superheroics interfere with this, such as when the underground dirt creature 'Mud Pi', kidnaps his entire potential audience, the citizenry of 'Wash Basin', Texas.
-Captain Ultra manages to safely rescue them all.
+Superheroics interfere with this, such as when the underground dirt creature Mud Pi kidnaps the citizens of Wash Basin, Texas.
+Captain Ultra manages to rescue them all.